Transcatheter pulmonary valve replacement: Operation

-PPVI is a percutaneous procedure, meaning the device is brought into the body through the skin and into a vein.
+TPVR is a percutaneous procedure, meaning the device is brought into the body through the skin and into a vein.
 Patients are put under general anesthesia.
 The heart is typically reached by passing through the femoral vein, jugular vein, or subclavian vein.
 A balloon dilation test is performed first, to confirm that coronary compression will not occur and the procedure can continue.
-Stent fractures can be prevented by using pre-stenting, using a bare metal stent before PPVI.
+Stent fractures can be prevented by using pre-stenting, using a bare metal stent before TPVR.
 After the valve is implanted, balloon dilation is used to create the diameter of the valve.
 At the end of the procedure, pressure is applied to the area to encourage hemostasis (stop bleeding).

 Recovery

-Patients undergoing PPVI are typically ambulatory within 6 hours of finishing the procedure and can be discharged home within 24 hours.
+Patients undergoing TPVR are typically ambulatory within 6 hours of finishing the procedure and can be discharged home within 24 hours.
 As cardiopulmonary bypass is not required, a stay in the intensive care unit and an extended hospital stay are generally not needed.

 History

-PPVI was developed as a less invasive alternative to other treatment options requiring open heart surgery, such as patch augmentation, replacing the native valve with an artificial heart valve, or using a valved conduit.
+TPVR was developed as a less invasive alternative to other treatment options requiring open heart surgery, such as patch augmentation, replacing the native valve with an artificial heart valve, or using a valved conduit.
 These surgeries typically require repeat surgeries to repair issues including pulmonary regurgitation, valve narrowing, kinking of the conduit, or calcification, leading to significant morbidity.

-The first PPVI was performed in 2000.
+The first TPVR was performed in 2000.
 This device was further developed into the Melody transcatheter pulmonary valve by Medtronic.
 The Melody device received approval from Health Canada in 2006 and from the US Food and Drug Administration (FDA) in 2010.
 A similar device, the Edwards Sapien pulmonic transcatheter heart valve, produced by Edwards Lifesciences, first received FDA approval in 2015.

-The comparatively lower risks of PPVI and reduced need for reintervention compared to traditional surgical treatments has led to a paradigm shift favouring earlier treatment for right ventricular outflow tract defects, which were previously postponed due to the risks of traditional surgery.
+The comparatively lower risks of TPVR and reduced need for reintervention compared to traditional surgical treatments has led to a paradigm shift favouring earlier treatment for right ventricular outflow tract defects, which were previously postponed due to the risks of traditional surgery.